Best books on personal development

-There’s nothing like learning from the experiences of others.
+There’s nothing like learning from those who have gone before you.
 And books are a great way to do that.
-Creating a library of influential, personal development books is an excellent investment in ourselves.
+Curating a library of influential, personal development books is an excellent investment in ourselves.
 Here are some of our top recommendations:

 The 48 laws of power – Robert Greene

-Greene – known for writing about power – has filled this book with some valuable takeaways.
-Tips like ‘win through your actions, never through argument,’ and calls to choose more carefully who we spend time with, will all encourage personal growth when used healthily.
+Greene –known for writing about power –has fills this book with some valuable gems.
+Tips like ‘win through your actions, never through argument’ and calls to choose more carefully who we spend time with will all encourage personal growth when used healthily.

 You are a badass – Jen Sincero

 When the tagline of a book is ‘how to stop doubting your greatness and start living an awesome life’, you know it’s going to be a mainstay on the personal development book shelves.
 Sincero, a New York Times #1 bestselling author, life-coach, and motivational cattle prod (her words!) is here to give you the gentle (and confident) push you need to get on with the life you were meant to live.

 In this book, Stanford University Psychology Professor, Dr Carol Dweck uses decades of research to show that ‘the view you adopt for yourself profoundly affects the way you lead your life’.
 Unpacking the power of a ‘growth mindset,’ Dr Dweck helps readers to see how powerful it is to steer away from fixed mindsets and allow ourselves to use criticism, challenges and change to spur our personal development onwards and upwards.

 Snooze-lovers rejoice!
 Hal Elrod is here to save the day.
 In this popular book, Elrod sets out his five-step snooze-proof wake-up strategy and helps night owls beat the morning blues.
 Attempting to ‘change the world one morning at a time’ is a noble cause, and a good pep talk to help you change your morning from woeful to wonderful might be just what you need.
 So, look no further than the pages of this book.